InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Background

 \subsection{KV Cache Quantization}

-Previous work proposed to quantize the KV cache to reduce its memory footprint.
-Given that both $K$ and $V$ are multiplied by full-precision matrices, KV cache quantization methods keep them in low-precision datatypes, but dequantize them before the matrix multiplications of Equations \ref{eq:att:1} and \ref{eq:att:3}.
-Applying quantization to the KV cache, Equation \ref{eq:att:kv_cache_init} is reformulated as
+Previous work has proposed quantizing the KV cache to reduce its memory footprint.
+Given that both $K$ and $V$ are multiplied by full-precision matrices, KV cache quantization methods store them in low-precision data types, but dequantize them before the matrix multiplications of Equations \eqref{eq:att:1} and \eqref{eq:att:3}.
+Applying quantization to the KV cache, Equation \eqref{eq:att:kv_cache_init} is reformulated as

-and Equation \ref{eq:att:kv_cached} is replaced by
+and Equation \eqref{eq:att:kv_cached} is replaced by

 where $\hat{K}_\mathrm{cache}$ and $\hat{V}_\mathrm{cache}$ are quantized cache matrices.